Ralph W. Gerard Professor in Medicine

 Dean for Medical Education

-Holly J. Humphrey, MD'83, is the Ralph W. Gerard Professor in Medicine and Dean for Medical Education at the University of Chicago.
-In this role, she oversees medical education for students in the Pritzker School of Medicine and for residents and fellows in graduate medical education programs at the University of Chicago Medical Center.
-A 1983 Honors graduate of the Pritzker School of Medicine, Dr. Humphrey completed her internal medicine residency and pulmonary and critical care fellowship at The University of Chicago before joining the faculty in 1989.
-For fourteen years, she served as Director of the Internal Medicine Residency Program before moving to her current position in 2003.
-In 2006, Dr. Humphrey became the first clinician-educator at The University of Chicago awarded tenure.
+Holly J. Humphrey, MD'83 is the Ralph W. Gerard Professor in Medicine and Dean for Medical Education at the University of Chicago.
+In this role, she oversees undergraduate, graduate, and continuing medical education.
+An honors graduate of the University of Chicago’s Pritzker School of Medicine, Dr. Humphrey completed her internal medicine residency, pulmonary and critical care fellowship, and Chief Residency all in the department of medicine at the University of Chicago.
+Her 14-year tenure as Director of the Internal Medicine Residency Program created the foundation for her medical education career.